-Ben Green has over 17 years of experience in the practice of criminal law.
+Ben Green has over 20 years experience in the practice of criminal law.
 Ben clerked for the Chief Judge of the Oklahoma Criminal Court of Appeals (the highest criminal court in the State of Oklahoma) during the last two years of law school.
 He served over two years with the Maricopa County Attorney’s Office prosecuting both misdemeanor and major felony cases.
 Since 2001, Ben has represented clients in nearly every type of criminal case ranging from major felonies, DUI, drug-related charges, criminal traffic and city code violations.
 Ben represents clients statewide and has appeared in most courts within nearly every county.
 Ben is AV Preeminent® rated in the practice area of criminal law by Martindale-Hubbell rating service.

 Ben provides professional legal representation to his clients.

-Ben has an aggressive approach in his representation while he maintains good working relationships with the courts and the prosecuting agencies.
+Ben has an aggressive approach to his representation while he maintains good working relationships with the courts and the prosecuting agencies.
 He strives to obtain useful information to assist in one's defense and utilizes many strategies to get the best results.
 Although it is not possible to guarantee the outcome of a case, Ben will always work hard to obtain a fair and reasonable resolution.

 Who are our clients?
 Ben answered this way: An old partner of mine asked me just prior to opening a new office several years ago, "What do your clients look like?"
 He had never practiced criminal defense and did not know who would walk through the door.
 He only knew what happened in the newspapers or on TV, which offers a very limited perspective.
-I told him to "Take a look in the mirror… it could be you some day."
+I told him to "Take a look in the mirror… it could be you someday."
 He came to find out our clients were just people.
-To his surprise, many were professionals, some were celebrities, a number, of course, were kids and the rest were hard working regular everyday folks who got in a little trouble.
+To his surprise, many were professionals, some were celebrities, a number, of course, were kids and the rest were hardworking regular everyday folks who got in a little trouble.
 Friendships were made with many that last to this day.
-It would be remarkable for anyone of us to say we haven’t done something stupid once or twice in our lifetime.
+It would be remarkable for any one of us to say we haven’t done something stupid once or twice in our lifetime.
 The problem is you are more likely to be cited or charged for a minor lapse in judgment.
 Hiring a private attorney can level the playing field, and that is what I try to do.

 Clients Who Do Not Reside in Arizona

 We have represented many clients from out of state who have found themselves in need of representation here in Arizona.
 For most misdemeanor cases, we can waive a client’s appearance saving not only travel time and costs but time away from family and work.
 Many Courts in various cities and counties work with our firm and allow our clients to return home while their case is pending.
-Courts can rely upon our appearance and the reliable information we provide.
+Courts can rely on our appearance and the reliable information we provide.
 In some instances, cases can be resolved with a client never stepping foot back into Arizona.

 All Counties and Cities